ShisheerKaushik24/QCIG_iitj/content/_index.md

         - We promote quantum computing innovation and knowledge exchange.
         - Our dynamic activities aim to establish a thriving ecosystem for professionals, enthusiasts, and learners.
         - Join us for enlightening workshops, seminars, and events with in-depth discussions and hands-on experiences.
-        - We offer specialised certificate courses to equip people with quantum skills.
+        - We offer specialized certificate courses to equip people with quantum skills.
         - Let's accelerate the quantum revolution and unleash quantum computing's boundless potential.